 - Sober living houses

-Partial hospitalization and intensive outpatient programs can serve as a substance abuse aftercare program following inpatient care or can be the first step in your recovery journey.
+Partial hospitalization and intensive outpatient programs can serve as a substance abuse aftercare program following residential care or can be the first step in your recovery journey.
 Outpatient programs can meet every day of the week or for several days weekly.
 The time commitment varies but typically allows you to continue or return to work or school.

 Recovery and Aftercare Programs